electronicbots/HackTheBox/Machines/Lame/README.md

 cat user.txt
 69454a937d...
 ```
-Afte I got to this point I was cuiros to know why the ftp exploit didn't work and I found that the Firewall is blocking most of it.
+After I got to this point I was cuiros to know why the ftp exploit didn't work and I found that the Firewall is blocking most of it.
 ```
 root@lame:/home/makis# netstat -tnlp
 netstat -tnlp